xak2000/nomad/website/source/guides/operations/node-draining.html.md

 }
 ```

-The above `migrate` stanza ensures only 2 allocations are stopped at a time to
+The above `migrate` block ensures only 2 allocations are stopped at a time to
 migrate during node drains.
 Even if multiple nodes running allocations for this
 job were draining at the same time, only 2 allocations would be migrated at a
 time.